Introduction

 Note: For a more in-depth guide, you can look at #revo-to-full-manual.

-⬥ Going from Revo to Full Manual can seem intimidating, but the key to success is practice, practice, practice.
+⬥ Going from Revo to Full Manual can seem intimidating, but the key to success is practice, practice, practice

-⬥ Once comfortable, you can also press your basic abilities, but leave Revo on as a backup (to avoid losing ticks doing nothing).
+⬥ Once comfortable, you can also press your basic abilities, but leave Revo on as a backup (to avoid losing ticks doing nothing)

-⬥ Once you feel confident with your keybinds, try turning off Revolution entirely.
+⬥ Once you feel confident with your keybinds, try turning off Revolution entirely

 Practicing Full Manual

-⬥ One way to practice is to try attacking a Combat Dummy for a full minute, using only basics.
+One way to practice is to try attacking a Combat Dummy

-⬥ Your goal is to not lose any ticks between basic abilities, while still using as many high damaging basics as you can.
+for a full minute, using only basics.
+Your goal is to not lose any ticks between basic abilities, while still using as many high damaging basics as you can.

-• This helps you learn about ability cooldowns and get used to pressing inputs.
+⬥ This helps you learn about ability cooldowns and get used to pressing inputs

-⬥ Once you get comfortable at a combat dummy, try it out on a real boss at GWD1 (e.g. K'ril Tustsaroth) or GWD2 (e.g. Vindicta).
+Once you get comfortable at a combat dummy, try it out on a real boss at GWD1 (e.g. K'ril Tustsaroth) or GWD2 (e.g. Vindicta).
+There is no easy "trick" to skip past the practice.
+It takes time to learn full manual, so don't give up!
+Do not worry if your damage lessens during this process - it is normal have worse DPS while learning full manual.

 How to Build a Rotation